daviddupuis/jeffskinnerbox.github.io/content/articles/having-fun-with-wine-virtualbox-and-turbotax.md

 Slug: having-fun-with-wine-virtualbox-and-turbotax
 Author: Jeff Irland
 Image: virtualbox-logo.jpg
-Summary: I discover that getting Microsoft Windows applications working using Wine is a pain!
+Summary: I discovered that getting Microsoft Windows applications working using Wine is a pain!
 Out of necessity, I turn to VirtualBox.
 Getting VirtualBox and MS Windows 8.1 working together is simple.

 Sometime ago, I committed myself to Linux and [Wine][06], with the promise that I would sincerely abandon Microsoft Windows by